 Ovulation may occur from ten days after the MTOP so you should use contraception as soon as the miscarriage has finished.
 If you would like to use the contraceptive pill, you should take it on the same day as the misoprostol, or the day after.

 We don’t know what effects mifepristone and misoprostol have on a breastfed infant.
-We recommend that misoprostol should be taken immediately after a feed and the next feed should not take place until six hours later.
+Misoprostol can cause vomiting and diarrhoea.
+Because of this we recommend that misoprostol should be taken immediately after a feed and the next feed should not take place until six hours later.

 Approximately 5% of women will have a failed medical termination and require a curette.
 Serious complications are rare but any medical or surgical procedure has potential complications.

 Bleeding is expected with medical terminations.
 It is most likely to occur within four hours of taking the four misoprostol tablets.
 It may be much heavier than a normal period.
-We check your haemaglobin and if it is low, monitor your blood loss.The average bleeding lasts nine to fifteen days but can last as much as 40 days.
+We check your haemoglobin and if it is low, monitor your blood loss..
 Haemorrhage requiring a blood transfusion can occur with rates of 1 — 2 in 1000.
 There is a risk of death if severe blood loss is not treated urgently.

 This complication causes very heavy vaginal bleeding with cramping pain.
 It happens when the pregnancy tissue has not been completely expelled from the uterus (5%).
 Extra misoprostol can often help the uterus to expel the rest of the tissue.
 If not a curette may be required to remove the remaining tissue.
 We will do this at no extra cost.

-Symptoms of septicemia are feeling very very unwell (“run over by a truck”), and a high temp over 38 degrees.
+Symptoms of septicemia are feeling extremely unwell, and a high temperature over 38 degrees.
 If you have any concerns, call the clinic or go to hospital.